-Without doubt it's still one of the most beautiful shrines I've ever seen.
-The Virgin looking down at the floor in modesty while she holds her child aloft.
-Her robes are gold and blue and shimmering in the light from the burning candles.
+Without a doubt this is still one of the most beautiful shrines I've ever seen.
+The Virgin, eyes cast down at the floor in modesty, holds her child aloft.
+Her gold-and-blue robes shimmer in the light from the burning candles.